ctrlplusb/easy-peasy/README.md

 ## Introduction

-Easy Peasy provides you with an intuitive and easy to use API allowing you to quickly and easily build the state for your React application.
-Batteries are included - you don't need to configure any additional packages to support derived state, API calls, memoisation, etc.
+Easy Peasy provides you with an intuitive API to quickly and easily manage the state for your React application.
+Batteries are included - no configuration is required to support derived state, API calls, performance optimisation, developer tools etc.

-Under the hood we are abstracting Redux.
-Most complaints directed at Redux are typically in reference to the boilerplate associated with it.
-Easy Peasy provides you with a mechanism to avoid the boilerplate whilst taking advantage of the amazing guarantees that the Redux architecture provides.

-We support the Redux Dev Tools out of the box and output a Redux store allowing interop with existing libraries.
-In addition to this we even allow extension of the underlying Redux store via middleware and enhancers.
-This provides the opportunity to integrate existing Redux libraries.

-That all been said, absolutely no Redux experience is required to use Easy Peasy.

 ## Documentation